Dean Allmark

-Dean Allmark (born 25 August 1983) is an English professional wrestling trainer and retired professional wrestler.
-He has worked for promotions including All Star Wrestling, Total Nonstop Action Wrestling, Pro Wrestling Live (PWL), Progress Wrestling, TNT Extreme Wrestling and Revolution Pro Wrestling (Revpro).He often goes by the nicknames "Xtreme" or "2-Xtreme" and was one half of the UK Dream Team with Kid Cool.
+Dean Allmark (born 25 August 1983) is an English professional wrestling trainer and active professional wrestler.
+He has worked for promotions including All Star Wrestling (ASW), Total Nonstop Action Wrestling (TNA), Pro Wrestling Live (PWL), Progress Wrestling, TNT Extreme Wrestling and Revolution Pro Wrestling (Revpro).
+He often goes by the nicknames "Xtreme" or "2-Xtreme" and was one half of the UK Dream Team with Kid Cool.

 Early life

 Allmark was born in Stoke-on-Trent on 25 August 1983.

 Career

 Allmark began his wrestling career in the Stoke-based wrestling promotion Great British Hardcore (GBH) in 1999, where he was trained in its school by Keith Myatt and Chris Curtis.
 He had his first professional match in January 2000 at Longton WMC against Chris Curtis.
 During his time in GBH, he won the British tag team titles twice, once with fellow trainee Timm Wiley and once with Robbie Dynamite.
 After this, he moved to Birkenhead to join his future father-in-law Brian Dixon's promotion All Star Wrestling.
 In 2001, he became part of All Star's roster and found new tag team partners with Robbie Dynamite and Kid Cool.
 Teaming with Kid Cool became a lasting partnership as the pair became known as the UK Dream Team.
 Dynamite's partnership with Allmark was less successful, with both men beginning a long-standing personal feud.

 On 7 April 2004, Allmark made his biggest appearance outside the UK when he was chosen to be a part of Team Britain during Total Nonstop Action Wrestling's America's X-Cup.
 During the PPV from Nashville, Tennessee, Allmark failed to win his singles match against Team Mexico's Mr. Águila but picked up a win in a tag match against Heavy Metal and Abismo Negro when Allmark's tag partner James Mason made one of the opponents submit.
 Team Mexico eventually won America's X-Cup.
 Back in England on 7 June 2005, the UK Dream Team defeated The Chippendales (Mikey Whiplash and Johnny Midnight) and became recognised by All Star Promotions as the British Tag Team Champions.
 Allmark went on to renew his feud with Dynamite, and things came to a head months later when Allmark defeated Dynamite in January 2006 for his All Star British Mid-Heavyweight title, making Allmark a double champion in the promotion.
 Dynamite and Whiplash defeated the UK Dream Team on 25 February 2006 to win the British Tag Team Championship; Allmark was hospitalised after the match with an injury to the head that needed nine stitches.
 He tried to return to action a month later, but the wound reopened and he returned to hospital for more treatment.